-- Any of the “mood playlists” I’m often afraid to play, like “Unwind” and “Sad” or any of the zillion others.
+- Any of the “mood playlists” I’m often afraid to play for fear it’ll ruin my stations, like “Unwind” and “Sad” or any of the zillion others.
 Macstories has details on those playlists.

 - Everything on the “Browse” tab, which should be viewed the same way you expect the home page of the Mac or iOS App Stores to be curated.

 Your personalized station is Apple Music’s flagship feature

 The red album “Your Station”, or what appears as “FirstName LastName’s Station” is probably Apple Music’s flagship feature.
 Apple probably considers spatial audio and its audio quality flagship features instead.
 But to most people, discovering new music is crucial to enjoying the service.